ingoa/ingoa/README.md

 - 😄 Pronouns: he/him
 - ⚡ Fun fact: Karate, Dogs, Mountains

+Most of my activity on Git is inside of IBM, so you won't see much code here.

 <!--
 **ingoa/ingoa** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.